py-why/causal-learn/docs/source/search_methods_index/Constraint-based causal discovery methods/CDNOD.rst

        - ":ref:`kci <Kernel-based conditional independence (KCI) test and independence test>`": kernel-based conditional independence test.
 (As a kernel method, its complexity is cubic in the sample size, so it might be slow if the same size is not small.)
        - ":ref:`mv_fisherz <Missing-value Fisher-z test>`": Missing-value Fisher's Z conditional independence test.

+(For more efficient nonparametric test, you may try `FastKCI and RCIT  <https://github.com/py-why/causal-learn/pull/202>`_.
+Both implementations are still preliminary and there might be some issues.)

 **stable**: run stabilized skeleton discovery [3]_ if True.
 Default: True.

 **uc_rule**: how unshielded colliders are oriented.
 Default: 0.